James Barr (biblical scholar): Biblical scholarship and theology

-His The Semantics of Biblical Language (1961), in which he criticised the tendency of many scholars to rely on linguistically flawed arguments, such as arguments from etymology or based upon misconceptions about the relation between Hebrew thought and language was very influential.
-Much of the critique was built upon the work of French linguist Ferdinand de Saussure.
+His The Semantics of Biblical Language (1961) was very influential.
+In the book, he criticised scholars' reliance on linguistically flawed arguments, such as arguments from etymology or based upon misconceptions about the relation between Hebrew thought and language.
+Much of Barr's critique was built upon the work of French linguist Ferdinand de Saussure.
 In turn, Barr's student Moisés Silva built on Barr's work in Biblical Words and Their Meaning (1983).
-In another important study, Comparative Philology and the Text of the Old Testament (1968), he criticised the tendency to ascribe meanings to difficult Hebrew words based on words in other Semitic languages (e.g., Ugaritic).
+In another important study, Comparative Philology and the Text of the Old Testament (1968), the Scottish scholar criticised the tendency to ascribe meanings to difficult Hebrew words based on words in other Semitic languages (e.g., Ugaritic).
 This study has been described as having "put comparative Semitic philology on a new and firmer footing."
-He edited Journal of Semitic Studies 1965–76, and served as editor of the Oxford Hebrew Dictionary project.
+He edited Journal of Semitic Studies 1965–1976, and served as editor of the Oxford Hebrew Dictionary project.

 He was also an outspoken critic of conservative evangelicalism, which he attacked in his 1977 book Fundamentalism.
 In particular he criticised evangelical scholars such as J. I. Packer for affirming the doctrine of scriptural inerrancy, the teaching that the Bible is without error.
 Barr's other works about fundamentalism include The Scope and Authority of the Bible (1980) and Escaping Fundamentalism (1984).
 He was often invited to appear in BBC religious programming.